 As another part of holistic design, we want to create or maintain your preferred look.
 We use style guides, color swatches, hardware samples, and even Pinterest to help guide our clients to a design that works for them and feels comfortable – even inspiring.

 In short, “functional” doesn’t have to mean “sterile” or “clinical”.
-Universal design principles allow us to design a space for everyone without highlighting one person’s disability in the look or feel of the design.
+Universal design principles allow us to design a floor plan of the space for everyone without highlighting one person’s disability in the look or feel of the design.

 The beauty of this: we de-emphasize disability and emphasize ability.

-What Home Design Looks Like for Common Chronic Illnesses
+What Design Looks Like for Common Chronic Conditions

 These examples likely have you asking an important question: how do we address different chronic illnesses with design?